 - 13.2.1.
 Where there is no designated sector, institutions may decide to include a specific bidding condition that only locally produced goods or services with a stipulated minimum threshold for local production and content, will be considered, on condition that such prescript and threshold(s) are in accordance with the specific standards determined by the dti in consultation with the National Treasury. - 13.2.2.
-Institutions must stipulate in bid invitations that the exchange rate to be used for the calculation of local content must be the exchange rate published by the SARB on the date of advertisement of the tender. - 13.2.3.
-Only the South African Bureau of Standards approved technical specification number SATS 1286:201x as indicated in paragraph 13.1.3 above must be used to calculate local content. - 13.2.4.
-For the purpose of paragraphs 13.2.1, 13.2.2 and 13.2.3 above, the SBD / MBD 6.2 (Declaration Certificate for Local Content) must form part of the bid documentation. - 13.2.5.
+Institutions are required to follow the standard developed by the dtic in consultation with National Treasury on the implementation of Regulation 8(4), the standard is contained in Circular 11 of 2019/2020: Standard for the implementation of Regulation 8(4) of Preferential Procurement Regulations, 2017. - 13.2.3.
+Institutions must stipulate in bid invitations that the exchange rate to be used for the calculation of local content must be the exchange rate published by the SARB on the date of advertisement of the tender. - 13.2.4.
+Only the South African Bureau of Standards approved technical specification number SATS 1286:201x as indicated in paragraph 13.1.3 above must be used to calculate local content. - 13.2.5.
+For the purpose of paragraphs 13.2.1, 13.2.2 and 13.2.3 above, the SBD / MBD 6.2 (Declaration Certificate for Local Content) must form part of the bid documentation. - 13.2.6.
 The Declaration Certificate for Local Content (SBD / MBD 6.2) must be completed and duly signed.
-Institutions are required to verify the accuracy of the rate(s) of exchange quoted by the bidder in paragraph 13.2.2 of this implementation guide. - 13.2.6.
-Any enquiries in respect of Local Production and Content must be directed to the Department of Trade and Industry (dti) as follows:
+Institutions are required to verify the accuracy of the rate(s) of exchange quoted by the bidder in paragraph 13.2.2 of this implementation guide. - 13.2.7.
+Any enquiries in respect of Local Production and Content must be directed to the Department of Trade, Industry and Competition (the dtic) as follows: